FrederickGeek8/freddy.us/_microposts/2026-04-13-trivial-outer-product.md

 $$
 </div>

-If $x$ (above) is replaced with the vector from the identity matrix, then each term of the summation is adding one _row_ to our matrix $\mathbf{M}$.
+If $x$ (above) is replaced with the vector from the identity matrix, then each term of the summation is adding one _row_ to our matrix $\mathbf{W}$.
 If $y$ is replaced with the vector from the identity matrix instead, then each term of the summation is adding one _column_ to our matrix.

 Neat!